abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - In greater control by regular expression      -E
 - All the 'Test' option of 'find' test option  -   (below its excerpted options)

-Copy and paste this Bash function, prepend it in ~/.bashrc file

 Simply type l
 $ l